thiagosrib/thiagosrib/README.md

 - 🔭 I’m currently working on Bun! mobile app
 - 🌱 I’m currently learning Node.js, ReactJS, React Native ans Scrum methodologie
+- 🌱 Finishing Next Level Week #2 by Rocketseat....
+And anxious to **start GoStack** course

 <!--
 **thiagosrib/thiagosrib** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.